 Chapter 14: Probability and Expectation (probability terms and examples, expected value, conditional probability; bonus: the probabilistic method)

 Chapter 15: Cardinality (un/countability, bijections between infinite sets, continuum hypothesis; bonus: the Schröder-Bernstein theorem)

-Backmatter: Glossary, List of Symbols, Solutions to straightforward problems, Additional Exercises, Reference List
+Backmatter: List of Symbols, Solutions to straightforward problems, Solutions to homework-level problems, Reference List, Index

 If you are interested in an examination copy of Discrete Mathematics with Ducks, please use the "Request Evaluation Copy" button at the publisher's page to request one.